 Jewelry stores hold so many high-value and easily sellable (and often untraceable) goods, which is why they’re very tempting for thieves and burglars.
 The most common types of theft in jewelry stores are smash-and-grab, grab-and-go, distraction theft, and outright break-in burglary.
 Luckily, many jewelry store owners invest in high-security tools to deter criminals and protect their goods, such as through sensors, alarms, bulletproof glass, locking mechanisms, and cameras.
+For large jewelry stores you may need to add security guards bearing firearms like handguns and AK-47 rifles to the above tools to effectively protect your investment.

 While these may help reduce the risk of theft and protect the store from the aforementioned types of theft, there are more discreet and less obvious ways criminals can take valuable goods (and information) from your jewelry store.